rangle/ngCourse2/handout/di/what_is_di.md

 }
 ```

 There, problem solved right?
 But what if we need a gluten free hamburger?
-What
-about if we want different toppings... maybe something more generic like:
+What if we want different toppings... maybe something more generic like:

 ```js
 class Hamburger {
   private bun: Bun;
   private patty: Patty;